alexmx/Insider/README.md

 }

 ```
-In order to test this example run `InsiderUseCases` application target, after go to `scripts` directory and run `invoke_method_with_response.rb` script.
+In order to test this example run `InsiderUseCases` application target, after go to `scripts` directory and run `send_message_with_response.rb` script.

 #### Use case #3: Get application system information during test execution